U.S. Air Force staff sergeant gets 20 years for rape, sex assault

 Walker faced rape, aggravated sexual assault and aggravated sexual contact.

-"This sends a strong signal that this kind of behavior is absolutely unacceptable and will not be tolerated," said Susan Pamerleau, a retired Air Force major general and former vice commander of the Air Force Basic Training Program, who was not connected to the case.
-"I am pleased at how quickly this has happened."

-Ten accusers testified against Walker during the court-martial.
-Four said he used his authority over their military careers to intimidate them into engaging in sexual activities, while others said Walker's attentions included unwanted hugging and kissing and making comments such as "You should be naked."
+Ten accusers testified against him during the court-martial.
+Four said Walker used his authority over their military careers to intimidate them into engaging in sexual activities, while others said Walker's attentions included unwanted hugging and kissing and making comments such as "You should be naked."

 Walker is the first of seven instructors at Lackland referred for court-martial.

-Five others at the Texas base are formally under investigation, and 35 more have been taken off active duty while officials look into accusations.
+Five others are formally under investigation, and 35 more have been taken off active duty while officials look into accusations.
 Last month, one instructor, Staff Sergeant Peter Vega-Maldonado, pleaded guilty in the case, admitting he had sex with a female trainee.
 He received a sentence of 90 days' confinement.

-It is the largest sex scandal to hit the U.S. military since the 1990s, when accusations of sexual misconduct at the Army's Ordnance Center and School in Aberdeen, Maryland, rocked the Pentagon.
+It is the largest sex scandal to hit the U.S. military since the 1990s, when accusations of sexual misconduct at the Army's Ordnance Centre and School in Aberdeen, Maryland, rocked the Pentagon.

 So far, the Lackland case has triggered two Air Force investigations as well as calls for a congressional probe.